EnriquePernia/DevOps_Test/README.md

 Test_server.go -> Where the testing functions are stored.

 ## How to use
+- Set up your dockerHub user and password as repository secrets.
+Store them as USER, PASSWORD
+- Do the same with your aws credentials.
+Store them AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY
 - Clone the repository and go to the 1_infrastructure folder.
 - Create a terraform.tfvars file and store the following data:
     * aws_access_key =